 The University of Oregon affirms and actively promotes the right of all individuals to equal opportunity in education and employment at this institution without regard to race, color, sex, national origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, gender expression or any other extraneous consideration not directly and substantively related to effective performance.
 As a federal contractor, the University of Oregon is committed to affirmative action in employment as a means of ensuring equality of opportunity.

-Students and employees who feel they have encountered discrimination or harassment should inquire at the Office of Affirmative Action & Equal Opportunity for information on their rights, options, and resources.
+Students and employees who feel they have encountered any form of discrimination or harassment may inquire at the Office of Affirmative Action & Equal Opportunity for information on their rights, options, and resources.

-Consistent with its commitment to provide a safe environment for students, faculty and staff, University policy requires that employees who have credible evidence that prohibited discrimination is occurring have a duty to report that information to their supervisor or to the Office of Affirmative Action and Equal Opportunity.
-For more information regarding university employee required reporting obligations, including those related to the reporting of child abuse and crimes under the Clery Campus Security Act, please see Summary of Required UO Employee Reporting Responsibilities.
+Consistent with its commitment to provide a safe environment for students, faculty and staff, University policy requires that employees (except confidential or otherwise exempt employees)who have credible evidence that prohibited discrimination is occurring have a duty to report that information to their supervisor or to the Office of Affirmative Action and Equal Opportunity, or (in cases of discrimination or harassment on the basis of sex or gender) to the Title IX Coordinator or the Office of Crisis Intervention and Sexual Violence Support Services.